My God, Help Me to Survive This Deadly Love

-My God, Help Me to Survive This Deadly Love («Го́споди! Помоги́ мне вы́жить среди́ э́той сме́ртной любви́»; Mein Gott, hilf mir, diese tödliche Liebe zu überleben), sometimes referred to as the Fraternal Kiss (Bruderkuss), is a graffiti painting by Dmitri Vrubel on the eastern side Berlin wall.
-Painted in 1990, it has become one of the best known pieces of Berlin wall graffiti art.
+My God, Help Me to Survive This Deadly Love («Го́споди! Помоги́ мне вы́жить среди́ э́той сме́ртной любви́»; Mein Gott, hilf mir, diese tödliche Liebe zu überleben), sometimes referred to as the Fraternal Kiss (Bruderkuss), is a graffiti painting by Dmitri Vrubel on the eastern side of the Berlin Wall.
+Painted in 1990, it has become one of the best known pieces of Berlin Wall graffiti art.
 The painting depicts Leonid Brezhnev and Erich Honecker in a socialist fraternal kiss, reproducing a photograph taken in 1979 during the 30th anniversary celebration of the foundation of the German Democratic Republic.

 Photograph

 The photograph capturing the embrace was taken by Régis Bossu in East Berlin on 7 October 1979.
 It was widely republished.
 Brezhnev was visiting East Germany at the time to celebrate the anniversary of its founding as a Communist nation.
-On 5 October East Germany and the Soviet Union had signed a ten-year agreement of mutual support under which East Germany would provide ships, machinery and chemical equipment to the Soviet Union and the Soviet Union would provide fuel and nuclear equipment to East Germany.
+On 5 October, East Germany and the Soviet Union had signed a ten-year agreement of mutual support under which East Germany would provide ships, machinery and chemical equipment to the Soviet Union and the Soviet Union would provide fuel and nuclear equipment to East Germany.

-The photo's copyright is held by the Corbis Corporation.

 Painting

 Vrubel created the painting in 1990 on the eastern side of the Berlin Wall.
 Until the fall of the Berlin Wall in 1989, Berlin Wall graffiti art existed only on the western side.
 Vrubel attempted to obtain permission to paint on the eastern side, but the East German Ministry of National Defence disclaimed responsibility for the Wall.
 Instead, he found a "Scottish girl" selling "permits" to paint on the Wall, and he signed a contract that gave up all of his rights to the painting.

 Along with other murals in the section, the painting continued in display after the wall was taken down, but vandalism and atmospheric conditions gradually led to its deterioration.
 In March 2009, the painting, along with others, was erased from the wall to allow the original artists to repaint them with more durable paints.
 Vrubel was commissioned to repaint the piece, donating the €3000 fee he was paid to a social art project in Marzahn.

-In terms of style, there are slight differences between the 1990 and remade 2009 murals, and Vrubel has admitted he committed technical mistakes on the original piece due to inexperience with the method.
-The main message did not change despite the artist's doubts that Berliners would perceive it differently.
-The main difference between the first and second "Kiss" is the use of lines and color, which improved in the 2009 version giving it a more realistic appearance.
+In terms of style, there are slight differences between the 1990 and remade 2009 murals, and Vrubel has said that he made technical mistakes on the original piece due to inexperience with the method.
+The main message did not change.

 Photographer Bossu and Vrubel met in 2009 and were photographed together on 16 June with reproductions of their works.